Elijah-Dangerfield/SentimentAnalysis/README.md

 # SentimentAnalysis

 These files track my fun learning of basic sentiment analysis techniques using 3 datasets of reviews.
 The goal here is to be able to determine wether a specific review is positive or negative.
 This is currently on-going for me.
-I've listed next steps for me at the bottom of this readme.
+I've listed next steps for myself at the bottom of this readme.
 #### Review Data:
 1. Yelp 1000 reviews
 2. Amazon 1000 reviews